Atlas-Research/BlueBear-V2/README.md

 Cleans Data
 Analyzes the data
 Creates a new folder
-names the fodler by the ticker name adds newly created CVS & Charts within newly created folder
+names the folder by the ticker name adds newly created CVS & Charts within newly created folder